AyaLukeloCapstone/TinyLLaVA-Med-F/README.md

 ### 2. Evaluation by GPT-4
-In this evaluation, llava_med_eval_qa50_qa.jsonl contains the questions, context (captions and inline-mentions) and responses generated by text-only GPT-4, which we treat as ground truth.
+In this evaluation, llava_med_eval_qa50_qa.jsonl contains the questions, context (captions and inline-mentions), and responses generated by text-only GPT-4, which we treat as ground truth.

 (a) Generate Answer using TinyLLaVA-Med-F